Could the sunburn remedies you just reached for actually be making things worse?

 Sunburn is common, but it is not harmless.
 It is your skin signaling real damage, and how you respond in the hours and days after matters for both your immediate comfort and your long-term skin health.

-The five sunburn remedies we covered here, cool showers, aloe vera, consistent hydration, over-the-counter anti-inflammatories, and oatmeal or baking soda soaks, are all accessible, gentle, and genuinely effective.
-They work best when used together rather than in isolation, and consistency is key.
+The five sunburn remedies covered here, cool showers, aloe vera, consistent hydration, over-the-counter anti-inflammatories, and oatmeal or baking soda soaks, are all accessible, gentle, and genuinely effective.
+They work best when used together rather than in isolation, and consistency matters.
 Do not just do one thing once and expect the burn to disappear overnight.

 Give your skin the time and care it needs.
 Stay out of the sun while it heals.
 Keep it moisturized, keep yourself hydrated, and be patient with the process.